Epoch & Unix Timestamp Conversion Tools

 Thanks to everyone who sent me corrections and updates!

-More date related programming examples: What's the current week number? - What's the current day number?
+More date-related programming examples: What's the current week number? - What's the current day number?

 Please note: All tools on this page are based on the date & time settings of your computer and use JavaScript to convert times.
 Some browsers use the current DST (Daylight Saving Time) rules for all dates in history.
 JavaScript does not support leap seconds.